Substitute teacher artist

-When Mr. Berman is the substitute teacher, there's a good chance that the students will have a chance to participate in a collaborative art project, or maybe just have their picture drawn.
+When Mr. Berman is the substitute teacher, there's a good chance that the students will have a chance to participate in a collaborative art project.

 Todd Berman promotes creativity and community by involving people of all ages in the making of art.

 With over a decade of experience in a variety of classrooms, he can help you incorporate art into your curriculum as a substitute teacher, a consultant or in collaboration with organizations at your school.

 As Teacher Coordinator for the Where Art Lives program of the SF Arts Commission, Berman is bringing teaching artists to 4th-6th graders in San Francisco to help students explore ideas about graffiti and public art.